SteelCompendium/data-rules-md-dse/Abilities/Fury/6th-Level Features/Death Strike.md

   scc:
     - mcdm.heroes.v1:feature.ability.fury.6th-level-feature:death-strike-9-ferocity
   scdc:
-    - 1.1.1:13.2.5.3:01
+    - 1.1.1:11.2.5.3:01
   source: mcdm.heroes.v1
   subclass: Reaver
   target: Self
   type: feature/ability/fury/6th-level-feature
 effects:
-  - effect: You target a creature adjacent to you with the same strike, using the same power roll as the triggering strike.
+  - name: Effect
-    name: Effect
+    effect: You target a creature adjacent to you with the same strike, using the same power roll as the triggering strike.
 ```